 Average Weather at Marine Corps Air Station Futenma Japan

-In Marine Corps Air Station Futenma, the temperature typically varies from 58°F to 89°F over the course of the year, and is rarely below 52°F or above 91°F.
+At Marine Corps Air Station Futenma, the summers are hot, oppressive, wet, and overcast; the winters are cool and partly cloudy; and it is windy year round.
+Over the course of the year, the temperature typically varies from 58°F to 89°F and is rarely below 52°F or above 91°F.

 Average High and Low Temperature